 It is important to note that when appreciating a subordinate, one should not go overboard.
 Below are some points to have in mind:

 - Avoid creating bias among teammates.
 When you appreciate a subordinate for a particular task, do the same for his or her teammates for doing a similar task.
 This is so that you are not seen as displaying favoritism.
 Such an atmosphere will not encourage teamwork, it will breed animosity and impede your work.

 - When the subordinate being appreciated is of the opposite sex, ensure that the person does not misconceive your action.
 This is particularly more sensitive when the superior is male and the subordinate is female.
 Your gesture should be clear and must not give room for misinterpretation.
 Avoid paying compliments, reflecting the person’s looks or mannerisms.
 As a rule of thumb, do not send flowers as a way to appreciate a subordinate, whether male or female; it may be suggestive.

 - After you appreciate a subordinate, the person may display a lot of goodwill towards you.
 He may start saying good things about you among his colleagues as well.
 Some bosses start compromising their standards in the light of this because they do not want to lose their “good image”.
 They avoid being stern or issuing queries when necessary.
 One’s ability to be balanced is what makes one a good leader.
 Therefore, do not let down your goals or value just to be seen as good.

 Tips on How to Appreciate a Subordinate

 The are many ways to appreciate a subordinate.
-It is a long list, but some have been shown below:
+It is a long list, but we have shown some below: